 On December 13, the CHFN-CoI and the Housing First Europe Hub (the Hub) held its first webinar in the 2022/2023 International webinar series on Housing First!
 This session focused on Housing First and the criminal justice system.

 Housing First participants often have co-occurring involvement with the criminal justice system, but the nature of the intersection between housing and criminal justice is not well understood.
-In this webinar, presenters from Canada and Europe present new data and ideas about how be best to meet the needs of Housing First participants who have had involvement with the criminal justice system.
+In this webinar, presenters from Canada and Europe shared new data and ideas about how best to meet the needs of Housing First participants who have had involvement with the criminal justice system.

-View the webinar recording and download the webinar slides (PDF).
+View the webinar recording and download the webinar slides (PDF):

 - Lindsay Mesa, Assistant Director, Pathways Vermont, USA

 - Amanda Bloxsome, Housing First Best Practice and Partnerships Lead, Liverpool City Region Combined Authority, UK

 - Mikko Aaltonen, Professor of Criminology, Faculty of Social Sciences and Business Studies, Law School; Research Director, Institute of Criminology and Legal Policy, Center for Population, Health and Society, University of Helsinki, Finland

 - Marichelle Leclair, PhD Candidate and CIHR Vanier Scholar, Université de Montréal, Canada

 - Discussant: Deborah Quilgars, Senior Research Fellow, Centre for Housing Policy, University of York, UK